Lets start with the word: vagina. It sounds like an infection at best, maybe a medical instrument. “Hurry nurse, bring me the vagina.”

 Where and when are the shows?
 How much does it cost?

 Both productions are located in the Theatre Lab behind the University Store.
-“The Vagina Monologues” take place February 22nd, 25th, and 26th.
-“A Memory, a Monologue, a Rant and a Prayer” performances are February 23rd and 24th.
-Tickets for each show cost $5.00 for students, and $7.00 for adults.
+“The Vagina Monologues” take place Feb.
+22, 25, and 26.
+“A Memory, a Monologue, a Rant and a Prayer” performances are Feb.
+23 and 24.
+Tickets for each show cost $5 for students and $7 for adults.
 The proceeds will go to The Women’s Center Inc., Beyond Violence, Columbia Montour Family Health, Women of the Democratic Republic, and Women of Haiti.

 Who should see the show, and why?